live-clones/gmsh/README.txt

     make
     make install

-  and minimal static and dynamic libraries in a "lib" subdirectory with
+  and configure a fairly minimal static library (with only the geometry and post-processing modules and the parser) in a "lib" subdirectory with

     cd lib
-    cmake -DDEFAULT=0 -DENABLE_BUILD_LIB=1 -DENABLE_BUILD_SHARED=1 ..
+    cmake -DDEFAULT=0 -DENABLE_BUILD_LIB=1 -DENABLE_POST=1 -DENABLE_PARSER=1 ..
     make lib
     make shared
     make install/fast